coaspo/rep/translator/README.rst

 Project illustrates MVC in python.

-It uses **googletranslate** and saves translated words into a local json file to improve performance.
+It uses **googletranslate** and saves translated words into a local json file.
+User input and translation may be saved and viewed later.

 .. contents:: Contents: